Skip the guesswork.

 Why this matters: If you're filling four 35" tires from 15 PSI to 35 PSI, that's a lot of work.
 A compressor with a short duty cycle might overheat before it finishes.
 You're sitting there waiting for it to cool down while traffic passes you at the trailhead.
 Not ideal.

 12V compressors pull significant current.
 Budget units might draw 15-20 amps.
-Performance units can draw 30-40+ amps.
+Mid-range units pull 30-40 amps.
+High-performance units like the MORRflate TenSix peak at 90 amps with 50-70 amps running.

 Key question: Does it plug into the cigarette lighter or clamp to the battery?